-Norton Children’s is the leading provider of neurology care for children from Louisville, Kentucky, and Southern Indiana.
+The board-certified and fellowship-trained neurologists with Norton Children’s Neuroscience Institute, affiliated with the UofL School of Medicine, is the leading provider of neurology care for children from Louisville, Kentucky, and Southern Indiana.
 Our board-certified and fellowship-trained neurologists have state-of-the-art tools and training to evaluate your child’s condition.
-They have the skills and experience with hypotonia to know whether your child needs treatment or whether the condition will resolve as your child grows.
+They have the skills and experience diagnosing and treating hypotonia to know whether your child needs treatment or the condition will resolve as your child grows.

 A precise diagnosis guides a customized plan for your child that minimizes risk of side effects, so your child can get back to being a kid.